 LangGraph

-Unverified verified 22 may 2026Low-level orchestration framework for building, managing, and deploying long-running, stateful agents.
+Unclaimed verified 3 jul 2026Low-level orchestration framework for building, managing, and deploying long-running, stateful agents.

 TL;DR

 LangGraph is a low-level orchestration framework for building complex, stateful multi-agent systems using cyclic graphs.
-It is designed for developers who need fine-grained control over agent logic and durable execution, making it the primary choice for production-grade 'human-in-the-loop' workflows.
-Its key differentiator is the native support for cycles and state persistence, which traditional DAG-based frameworks lack.
+It is designed for developers requiring fine-grained control, durable execution, and human-in-the-loop interactions.
+Its key differentiator is the ability to manage long-running agents with native persistence and 'time-travel' debugging capabilities.

 What Users Actually Pay